toniblyx/wazuh-documentation/source/user-manual/agent-features/remote-commands/index.rst

 Configure a command to monitor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The commands to run and monitor, can be configured either inside the local :ref:`ossec.conf <reference_ossec_conf>` of individual agents, but the ideal location would be the appropriate config section of :ref:`agent.conf <reference_agent_conf>` on the manager.
+The commands to run and monitor, can be configured either inside the local :doc:`ossec.conf <../../reference/configuration/ossec-conf/index>` of individual agents, but the ideal location would be the appropriate config section of :doc:`agent.conf <../../agent-configuration/centralized-agent-configuration>` on the manager.

 Example::